fumito-suzuki/Fixed-Field-Theory/docs/v1.2.4/FFT-v1.2.4.md

 # Fixed-Field-Theory v1.2.5

-## Abstract
+**Abstract**

 Fixed-Field Theory (FFT) proposes a unified geometric framework in which quantum mechanics, cosmology, and perceptual phenomena emerge from a single continuous fractal causal field, the T-fiber.
-Two complementary waveforms—the continuous T-wave and the discrete, receptor-dependent C-wave—interact through a fundamental operation
+Two complementary waveforms—the continuous T-wave and the discrete, receptor-dependent C-wave—interact through the fundamental operation

 $$
 \chi\delta \qquad (\text{entangle–expand}),
 $$

 a mathematical representation of the classical identity  色即是空・空即是色 (“Form is emptiness; emptiness is form”).

-We introduce a minimal dynamical system consisting of three equations:
-	1. FFT-1: the nonlinear fractal fixed-field equation
-	2. FFT-2: the continuity equation for information density
-	3. FFT-3: the C-wave evolution projected onto the XY-plane (observer geometry)

-From these equations we derive:
-	•	The Planck constant as a geometric ratio of T-fiber fractal parameters
-	•	Newton’s gravitational constant G from T-fiber curvature and χδ dynamics
-	•	The cosmological constant \lambda as an emergent drift of global tension
-	•	Quantum entanglement, collapse, and decoherence as Z-axis alignment dynamics
-	•	The 2.5D structure of perception arising from dual-plane C-wave projection
-	•	Dark matter and dark energy as geometric consequences of tension variation

-FFT offers explanations for major physical phenomena without introducing new particles, and provides a consistent mathematical architecture connecting physics, cognition, and cosmology.
+The interaction is formalized in the Sora equation, the time-evolution law of FFT, where χδ serves as the generative operator linking microscopic interference to macroscopic structure.

+This interaction generates the field $\(\psi = \chi\delta\)$, which governs the geometry of the T-fiber field Ψ. The resulting structure replaces spacetime as the fundamental substrate of physical law, producing emergent time (τ) and the 2.5-dimensional projection geometry underlying perception.

+FFT provides a compact set of dynamical equations (FFT-1–3 and the Sora Equation) from which quantum collapse, entanglement, teleportation, uncertainty, dark matter, dark energy, cosmic expansion, and black-hole formation arise without introducing new particles or external fields.
+Perception is formulated as a projection $C = f(\Psi),$ and consciousness as the geometric reconstruction $\mathcal{G} \circ \Pi_{XY},$ which restores hidden Z-axis causal depth.

+The χδ framework thereby offers a coherent synthesis across physics and cognition, suggesting that observable structure emerges from the geometry of ψ rather than from independent physical postulates.
+FFT identifies concrete open problems—including explicit construction of the projection kernel $\(f\)$, derivation of the cosmological constant Λ from ψ-divergence, characterization of τ-dynamics, and empirical detection of the universal C-wave—pointing toward a unified and testable theory of causal geometry.

 ## Introduction